mohamaddirani/MSc-FInal-Project/README.md

 ## Requirements
 - Python 3.10+
 - numpy
+- speech_recognition
+- pyttsx3
-- Other dependencies as listed in your environment (e.g., speech_recognition, pyttsx3)
+- Other dependencies as listed in your environment

 ## References
 - See `Literatures/` for related research papers.